WordPress is the most popular content management system and website platform, so it’s only natural that you might want to start selling on WordPress.

 Here are some of the most popular ones, along with a few things to keep in mind for each.

 1. Straight Up PayPal Buttons

 If you decided to go with a pure PayPal option, you can get away from using any WordPress plugins by embedding a regular PayPal buy now button directly on your pages.

 This is the simplest method, it won’t cost anything, and it’s also very flexible.
 It doesn’t allow for a ton of customization, and it might increase in complexity as you add more products and services.
 You can’t do 1-click upsells, but if you’re just getting started it’s not a bad idea.

-Dive deeper: Read the PayPal documentation on setting this up.
+Dive deeper: PayPal documentation for setting up buttons.